 Lessons the Disciples Can Teach Us

 The disciples who walked with Jesus during His three years of ministry were given authority by Him to heal 'every disease and affliction' and to cast out spirits.
 But they were not always successful as their failure to liberate the demonized boy demonstrated.
 We can draw some encouraging insights from these two glimpses into this seldom recorded aspect of the disciple's lives:

-2) Moral perfection is not required.
 Even Judas, who later betrayed Jesus, was among those who were sent out working miracles.
-Moral character is always desirable, but apparently is not necessary for being a vessel of God to heal and liberated others.
+Moral character is always desirable, but apparently perfection is not necessary for being a vessel of God to heal and liberated others.
 I note this not to promote apostacy, but to counter the enemy's accusations that you may not be 'mature' or 'worthy' enough to be used by God.
 Don't wait for moral perfection to arrive before you set out to be used of God.

-4) Being 'somebody special' is not required.
-Jesus entrusted the healing ministry to fairly untried, new recruits that He had just invited to walk with Him.
+Jesus entrusted the healing ministry to untried new recruits that He had just invited to walk with Him.
 These were ordinary people like all of us.
 They only became extraordinary long after they began following Jesus and seeking to be of service to Him.
 Jesus seems to love to release people into ministry, even if it means that they will get in over their heads at times.

 Next Healing Essential

-The Apostles After the death, resurrection and ascension of Jesus His close followers are no longer called disciples.
+Scriptures of the Apostles in Action After the death, resurrection and ascension of Jesus His close followers are no longer called disciples.
 They have become the apostles, the 'sent ones' who are now fully commissioned to carry on in the Lord's absence the work He trained them to do: preach the good news and heal the sick.
 To their number others have been added, most notably Paul of Tarsus.
 The Church is launched with signs and wonders; so is its healing ministry.

 Interested in Going Deeper?